macdevopsyvr/macdevopsyvr.github.io/speakers/index.md

   <div class="responsive">
     <h4>Gretchen Kuwahara</h4>
     <p class="lead">
 		Ansible - How to successfully repeat the boring stuff every time.
-Minions not included.
+Minions not included.</br>

+		Gretchen works at PSU and also helps organize the PSU MacAdmin conference.
 	</p>
   </div>
 </div>